Hermannsburg, Northern Territory: The Radkes

 Reverend Doug Radke and his wife Olga Radke OAM, along with their four children, moved to the Finke River Mission in 1965.
 Both worked with the Aboriginal community until 1969.
 They both loved music, and worked with the choir, including taking the singers on a tour to the southern states in 1967, for which Olga was the piano accompanist and organist.
-After leaving Hermannsburg they moved on to work with other Lutheran congregations, until Doug's untimely death, when Olga moved moved to Alice Springs to work at the Strehlow Research Centre as a volunteer.
+After leaving Hermannsburg they moved on to work with other Lutheran congregations, until Doug's untimely death, when Olga moved to Alice Springs to work at the Strehlow Research Centre as a volunteer.
 In 2003, she became a member of the Prisoners' Aid and Rehabilitation Association of Alice Springs.
 She lobbied for a support group for people with mental illness, and has continued to work with churches and choirs.
 In the 2015 Queen's Birthday honours list, Olga was awarded the Medal of the Order of Australia for service to the community of Alice Springs.
 In 2021, she wrote and published a book about the 1967 tour, entitled Hermannsburg Choir on Tour - Remembering the 1967 Choir Tour.
 The book includes her original detailed "Choir Tour Diary".